How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 We call these our ‘value loops’.
 Places where our ICP can continually come to consume content and get value.

-As the Cognism community has grown, Alice’s team has seen some staggering results:
+As the Cognism community has grown, we have seen some staggering results:

 Podcast

-Revenue Champions was a podcast designed to encapsulate both sales, marketing and revenue operations subjects under one roof.
-From its conception in 2020, this podcast grew at a rapid rate, with a 421% increase in 2022.
+Revenue Champions was a podcast designed to encapsulate sales, marketing, and revenue operations subjects under one roof.
+From its conception in 2020, this podcast grew rapidly, with a 421% increase in 2022.

 However, since the start of 2023, we decided to split the podcasts out in order to better cater to each persona, creating specific content for each department.
 In other words, we started a podcast for marketers, a podcast for salespeople, and a podcast for RevOps professionals.